avantguard/binScrap/README.md

 ### Contact

-If you want to report a bug or give suggestions regarding further development, please drop me a few lines a b1nkh4x0r@gmail.com
+If you want to report a bug or give suggestions regarding further development, please drop me a few lines at b1nkh4x0r@gmail.com